 2. Creating Valuable Content

 Once a small business has a website, the challenge then becomes generating valuable content, which will attract visitors that are interested in (and searching for) your products and services.
-Creating content that is valuable to your niche is a challenge, because it takes specific skills - mostly high quality writing, but also video, design, speaking and etc. It takes a great deal of time and expertise to create high quality content, and not all small business owners have enough time or skills to invest in doing so.
+Creating content that is valuable to your niche industry can be a challenge, as it utilizes a specific skillset.
+An advanced writing ability is the most essential but video content is becoming increasingly beneficial in reaching viewers, as the internet continues to grow and transform.
+It takes a great deal of time and expertise to create high quality content and not all small business owners have the capability to invest in doing so.

 Overcoming this challenge usually involves hiring professionals to create content for you.
 In fact, one of the biggest components of an inbound marketing agency's work is creating content for clients.